vaidhy555/DigitalForensics/README.md

 # Windows Forensic Parser

-***To Install the application***, click the mentioned link https://github.com/vaidhy555/DigitalForensics/releases/download/v1.1/Windows.Forensic.Parser.Setup.rar.
-Extract the file and run setup.exe file to install the application.
+***Use the link https://github.com/vaidhy555/DigitalForensics/releases/download/v1.1/Windows.Forensic.Parser.Setup.rar to download the required files for the application***.
+Extract Windows.Forensic.Parser.Setup.rar and run setup.exe file to install the application.

 **To parse MBR**
 Select the binary file to be parsed using 'Browse Button'.